-Rockingham County New Hampshire Posted over 2 years ago
+Rockingham County New Hampshire Posted almost 3 years ago

 We have a 500 acre goat operation located near Lowell, OR.
 The terrain is on the SW side of a large butte with pasture, Oak savannah and mixed forest.
 We have False Brome and have been trying to eradicate/control.
 We need help on figuring out how we can use our I phones and Goggle Earth to mark locations (waypoints), share with others on the ranch.
 I have researched various apps, searched the web but have not found much that really works.
 Do you have any information, resources or ideas that could help us?
 Thanks

 This two satellite images from NOAA AVHRR (attached with the question), but frankly do not know which bands or channels exactly both images represent?! could you please tell me the band or channel that involved?

 Outside United States Posted almost 4 years ago

 I don't have ArcGIS on my computer

 Massachusetts Posted over 4 years ago